 Why can’t I stand up – get away?
 I have no power over my limbs.
 I sigh, try to look cool, in control, and stare at the bits of soulless plastic bodies behind her in the shop front.
 I ask, “How long is this pointless conversation going to go on for?”

 She smiles again.
-“You know I cannot damn a single soul, so it’s always my pleasure to enjoy one that has damned itself.”
+“You’ve learned enough to know I cannot damn a single soul, so it’s always my pleasure to enjoy one that has damned itself.”

 ©Gary Bonn, image 1999: Text, 2017